 It was Ben Graham who said, “In the short run the market is a voting machine, but in the long run, it is a weighing machine.”
 The market is a popularity contest driven by short-term thinking.
 Short-term thinking would suggest that great companies will continue to do great and poor companies will continue to do poorly and nothing will change that.

 The reality is far different.
 Poor companies may never become great or even good companies, but their fundamentals mean revert.
-The same happens to great companies.
+The same happens to good (and most great) companies too.
 In the long run, the market reflects it in prices.

 In Search of Excellence: The Investor’s Viewpoint